Guadalupe junco: Decline to near-extinction

-This bird used to be abundant, but now only 50–100 adult birds are thought to survive.
-Domestic goats (Capra hircus) introduced to provide food for fishermen and to start a meat canning plant in the early to mid-19th century became feral and overran the island by the late 19th century, with more than four goats per hectare (nearly two per acre) being present around the 1870s.
-Domestic cats (Felis catus) introduced to the island next also became feral and multiplied, and as the habitat was destroyed by the feral goats, the feral cats wreaked havoc on the endemic fauna.
+This bird used to be abundant, but now only 50 to 100 adult birds are thought to survive, mostly in the northern part of the island.
+Domestic goats (Capra hircus) that were introduced to the island to provide food for fishermen and to start a meat canning plant in the early to mid-19th century became feral, multiplied and overran it by the late 19th century, with more than four goats per hectare (nearly two per acre) being present around the 1870s.
+Domestic cats (Felis catus) that were introduced to the island next also became feral, multiplied and overran it and as the habitat was destroyed by the feral goats, the endemic wildlife was destroyed by the feral cats.
 In 1897, Kaeding found the Guadalupe junco "abundant", but already decreasing due to feral cat predation.
 Anthony summed up 10 years of occasional visits in 1901 by noting that "...the juncos are slowly but surely becoming scarce."
-He blamed the interaction of feral goats destroying the habitat and feral cats destroying the birds themselves.
+He blamed the interaction of the feral goats destroying the habitat and the feral cats destroying the birds themselves.

 Wilmot W. Brown Jr., H. W. Marsden and Ignacio Oroso surveyed Guadalupe throughout May and June 1906, and collected numerous bird specimens for the Thayer Museum – among these a "large series" of the Guadalupe junco.
 They found the Guadalupe junco "fairly abundant" but, despite the depredations of the feral cats, still "a very tame, confiding little bird" – in other words, unwary of predators.

-The feral goats were all but exterminated by 2006 by the Grupo de Ecologia y Conservacion de Islas and Island Conservation, permitting spectacular regeneration of the native flora.
-The island was recently protected as a biosphere reserve again by the above groups.
-As the habitat regenerates and especially if the planned extermination or containment of the feral cats will be undertaken, the remaining Guadalupe juncos will surely find more protected breeding and feeding sites.
+The feral goats were extirpated from the island by 2006 by the Grupo de Ecologia y Conservacion de Islas and Island Conservation, permitting a spectacular regeneration of the native flora.
+The island was recently protected as a biosphere reserve, again by the above groups.
+As the habitat regenerates and, especially, if the planned containment (at the least) or extirpation (at the most) of the feral cats will be undertaken, the remaining Guadalupe juncos will surely find more protected breeding and feeding sites.
 Indeed, the future of the Guadalupe junco looks better than it did during the 20th century, although it is still precariously close to extinction and could be wiped out by any chance event, such as a violent storm or an introduced disease.
 On the IUCN Red List, it is classified as Endangered.